Valentina Shevchenko and the double-edged sword of dominance

 There are no follow-up punches.
 Only follow-up distance.

 All of this has been sinister enough, the reader will agree, but no facet of Shevchenko’s game is responsible for more pain and suffering than this: her wrestling.
 Shevchenko is, unfortunately, a masterful clinch wrestler.
 She utilizes both Muay Thai and freestyle wrestling techniques, combining them with brute strength and flawless timing to bring her opponents crashing down to the ground, usually just before things get too competitive or, god forbid, enjoyable.

-In addition to clinching, Shevchenko also excels at catching kicks and converting them into takedowns.
+In addition to clinching, Valentina Shevchenko also excels at catching kicks and converting them into takedowns.
 In Muay Thai this is a highly prized maneuver; in MMA it is, technically, legal.
 It looks like this.
 Click image to enlarge.
 Watch the GIF

 1. Holly Holm edges forward, wary of the many—well, several counter right hooks she has already eaten.